 When viewing a recording, it is also possible to view the settings by tapping Settings at the bottom left of the window.
 This will open a list of the actual parameter settings in use at the time the recording was initiated.

-Exporting and deleting data
+4.5.5 Exporting and deleting data

-To export or delete screenshots, recordings or recruitments, tap TRENDS &

-LOGS/LIBRARY/Export & Delete in the quick menu.
+To export or delete screenshots or recordings, tap TRENDS & LOGS/MEDIA /Export & Delete in the extended menu.